kengraf/IT666-labs/README.md

   - __Tasks:__
     - Locate, retrieve, and crack password hashes.
     - Force password reset for only the users that failed the password audit.
-  - __Submission:__
-    - No Canvas submission.
-    - Click "Submit Challenge Attempt" when the first, thrid, and fourth checkmarks are green.
-    - Note: the first and third checkmarks start green, if either turns red you have broken something.